antonella-giovannetti/amazing-maze/README.md

 - on the terminal choose the generation algorithm between kruskal and backtracking
 - write the name of the generation maze  associated with the chosen algorithm
 - choose between backtracking and astar resolution algorithms
-- choose a name to save the resolution in a text file
+- choose a name to save the resolution in a text file and jpg image
-- the text file with maze resolution will be stored in solver/maze_solved/ and backtracking or astar depending on the algorithm chosen
+- the text file and jpg image with maze resolution will be stored in solver/maze_solved/ and backtracking or astar depending on the algorithm chosen

 ## Solutions provided